Stratio/crossdata/README.rst

 Crossdata in a distributed environment
 ======================================

-In this link `link <doc/src/site/sphinx/DistributedCrossdata.rst>`_ you can read how to configure crossdata in a distributed environment.
+In this `link <doc/src/site/sphinx/DistributedCrossdata.rst>`_ you can read how to configure crossdata in a distributed environment.